Eating out with a pump

 Imagine what it would be like to dive into a meal without having to give yourself an injection.
-When you're a pumper, you have freedom to enjoy food on your terms, wherever and whenever—with just the touch of a button.
+When you're a pumper, you have freedom to enjoy food on your terms, wherever and whenever—and administer insulin with just the touch of a few buttons..

 That being said, smart food choices are important for a healthy lifestyle.
 Eating at a restaurant can be fun, but it can also ruin your meal plan, and play havoc with your blood glucose levels.
 It’s important to read the menu carefully and choose foods that are healthy when you incorporate restaurant foods into your plan.
 You may also be advised by your healthcare team to adjust your insulin for restaurant meals to keep your immediate post-meal (post prandial) blood sugar in target.